html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 true
 {% endhighlight %}

-In Chrome 43 onwards it will return false
+In Chrome 43 onwards it will return `false`.

 {% highlight javascript %}
 > div = document.createElement("div");